Study Abroad Program Overview

 Language of Instruction

-Courses are taught in Italian.
-While most applicants have only two years of university-level Italian before departure, on-site language study plus immersion in daily life in Italy accelerates your language acquisition and makes taking courses taught in Italian both feasible and rewarding.
+Courses are available in English and Italian.
+Students who have two years of university-level Italian before departure, or equivalent, are encouraged to take some or all of their courses in Italian.
+On-site language study plus immersion in daily life in Italy accelerates your language acquisition and makes taking courses taught in Italian both feasible and rewarding.

 Your program begins with a mandatory four-week Italian intensive language program (ILP) to help develop your writing, grammar, and conversation skills, and prepare you for taking Italian university courses.
 Additional Italian language study may be required during the year.